 - The student has done more than one “rattrapage” (re-exam) while at Ecole Polytechnique – except where medically excused, of course; OR

-- The student has gotten a grade below A+ in any class that I have been teaching (this also applies for the BX2021, despite the CoVid-19 situation).
+- The student has obtained a grade below A+ in any class that I have been teaching (this also applies for the BX2021, despite the CoVid-19 situation).

 I am likely to write a letter of recommendation for a student, for whom all of the below apply: